D. L. Lang: 2020-present

 In 2020 she was a featured act at the Solano County Virtual Fair, and judged the library's teen poetry competition.
 In 2021 she performed virtually for Poetry Flash and Point Arena Third Thursday Poetry.
 She also performed with Brice and Snyder at Alibi Bookshop, and for the Jewish Democrats of Solano County.
 In 2022 she performed for the AAUW, Solano County Library, San Francisco Public Library, a beat poetry festival at the Empress Theatre, the abortion rights group RiseUp4AbortionRights, the Beat Museum and LaborFest with the Revolutionary Poets Brigade, judged the Solano library's teen poetry competition, and appeared on the Rooted in Poetry podcast.
 In 2023 she performed at the Flyway Festival, Cordelia Library for Poetry Month, Vallejo Poetry Festival, Laborfest at the Tenderloin Museum, Revolution Books in Berkeley to support freeing Iranian political prisoners, and a labor protest against Elon Musk.
 In 2023 she was also one of ten winners of the Curbside Haiku contest in Tulsa, Oklahoma, and performed at the 2023 Woody Guthrie Folk Festival in Okemah, Oklahoma.
-Lang was a member of the committee to choose Snyder’s successors as poet laureate, and judged the Solano Library's teen poetry competition.
+Lang was a member of the committee to choose Snyder's successors as poet laureate, and judged the Solano Library's teen poetry competition.

 In 2024 Lang performed at the Starry Plough Pub in Berkeley in support of Toomaj Salehi.
 She also gave a reading at a Jewish art exhibit at the Vallejo Naval and Historical Museum, with fellow poets laureate at the Fairfield Library, the Solano County Fair, Mare Island Art Studios, and the Beat Museum.
 She also interviewed on KZCT.
 In March 2024 Lang was among several Vallejo women activists who received a proclamation from the Vallejo City Council in honor of Women's History Month.
 She also performed at Ink and Inspiration in Enid, Oklahoma, the Scissortail Creative Writing Festival in Ada, Oklahoma, and the 2024 Woody Guthrie Folk Festival.
 She continues to perform poetry live on air at KZCT radio.
-Radio stations KPOO, KPFA, and KALW have also broadcast Lang’s poetry.
+Radio stations KPOO, KPFA, and KALW have also broadcast Lang's poetry.

 Lang edited the 2025 Grateful Dead fan poetry anthology Poetry is Dead II: Once You're Dead, You're Dead Forever, and hosted a contributor reading at Alibi Bookshop.
 Lang also performed at Alibi Bookshop as part of the Vagabond Poetry Caravan with National Beat Poet Laureate Mark Lipman and Nina Serrano.
 She performed at the 2025 Woody Guthrie Folk Festival in Okemah, Oklahoma, and at Kind Origin in Ada, Oklahoma.
 She performed with other fan contributors at the US book launch for Billy Bragg: A People's History.
+In 2026 she read her contribution on episode 4 of Billy Bragg: A People's Podcast.
+In 2026 she performed with the Woody Guthrie Poets at the Woody Guthrie Center in Tulsa, Oklahoma, and featured at the Tidewater Winery in Drumright, Oklahoma.